Innocent Fanservice Girl

 - Holo in Spice and Wolf, being a wolfy goddess of the harvest and not bound to human conventions, spends a good portion of the first episode in the nude.
 She does get dressed by the end of the episode: human bodies don't have fur, so without clothing she's cold.

 - Strike Witches is very well-known for its characters running around without any pants, Hand Waved by it making it easier to connect to their Striker Units.
 None of the girls seem to have any problem being bare-legged.
 Not that any of the few non-Witches seem to care, either.
-Yoshika's school friend, as well as pre-Witch training Yoshika, wear school swimsuits under a sailor top, and Research and Development's Ursula Hartmann is similarly exposed.
+It's explained that Witches came to be seen as an example of female empowerment in the Alternate History of their world, so women going about bare-legged in emulation of witches (who do it for practical reasons) became fashionable.

 - Tegami Bachi: